 The first question one may ask is, if there are any special characteristics for software and especially for artificial intelligence regarding regulation as a medical device.
 Indeed, medical software has some special features of which most are related to the different development compared to other medical devices:

 - the easier implementation of changes and new features,

 - the difficulty of comprehensive testing, and

 Moreover, new software versions are quickly released.
 Finally, cybersecurity risks are associated with software products requiring special attention during the development process.

 And What is Special for Artificial Intelligence Software?

 Due to the broad range of the technology and the black box character, artificial intelligence seems to be difficult to grasp for regulators as well as clinicians.

-Only if the data have a certain quality, artificial intelligence can play its strengths especially in pattern recognition in large and complex data sets.
+Only if the data have a certain quality, artificial intelligence can play its strengths in medicine, especially in pattern recognition in large and complex data sets.
 This must also be taken into account in the regulatory processes of the manufacturer.

 The ability to learn within the analyzed data (continuous adaption of parameters) leads to a continuous evolution of the software.
 This makes it difficult to predict the future quality of the results.

 Note, however, that the existence of exceptions cannot be learned from data.